SontranBK/DeepMOT_X/README.md

     ```
     Note anchors may not follow the same order in the Darknet cfg file.
 You need to mask out the anchors for each yolo layer using the indices in `mask` in Darknet cfg.
     Unlike YOLOv4, the anchors are usually in reverse for YOLOv3 and YOLOv3/v4-tiny
-2. Set class labels to your object classes with `fastmot.models.set_label_map`
+2. Set class labels to your object classes with `DeepMOT_X.models.set_label_map`
 3. Modify cfg/mot.json: set `model` in `yolo_detector_cfg` to the added Python class name and set `class_ids` of interest.
 You may want to play with `conf_thresh` based on model performance
 ### Add custom ReID
-1. Subclass `fastmot.models.ReID` like here: https://github.com/GeekAlexis/FastMOT/blob/32c217a7d289f15a3bb0c1820982df947c82a650/fastmot/models/reid.py#L50-L55
+1. Subclass `DeepMOT_X.models.ReID` like here: https://github.com/GeekAlexis/DeepMOT_X/blob/32c217a7d289f15a3bb0c1820982df947c82a650/DeepMOT_X/models/reid.py#L50-L55
     ```
     ENGINE_PATH : Path
         Path to TensorRT engine.